 - A. Offer Title IV-E training resources to Title IV-E eligible service providers as noted above in order to build and strengthen agency and care provider capacity to meet federal performance outcomes and support practice improvement.
-Contractor will work with County staff to develop a partner list and outreach system specific to Tuolumne County that shall be refined over time to remain relevant and accurate. - B. Once funds are allocated, Contractor will train the participating entities on Title IV-E regulations, determining training eligibility, and documentation.
-Contractor will ensure and verify that all training activities qualify for the enhanced 75% rate and attendees are qualified participants according to the Title IV-E guidelines. - C. Develop and provide a training curriculum that aligns with current Child Welfare services best practice, in consideration of Safety Organized Practice (SOP), the Quality Parent Initiative (QPI), and other current evidence-based identified best practices for County staff, resource families, and service providers.
-Resources provided will be topical and relevant to each group receiving resources, including appropriate materials for each class session. - D. Collaborate with County administration and the identified staff development team and other identified training partners, to coordinate schedules, location and any subcontracting activities (if any). - Contractor will contract with, pay and ensure documentation collection with any local and national experts specifically for child welfare-led initiatives, and the county will schedule trainings at times and locations that meet its staff's availability.
+Contractor will work with County staff to develop a partner list and outreach system specific to Calaveras County that shall be refined over time to remain relevant and accurate. - B. Once funds are allocated, Contractor will train the participating entities on Title IV-E regulations, determining training eligibility, and documentation.
+Contractor will ensure and verify that all training activities qualify for the enhanced 75% rate and attendees are qualified participants according to the Title IV-E guidelines. - C. Develop and provide a training curriculum that aligns with current Child Welfare services best practice, in consideration of Integrated Core Practice Model (ICPM), AB2083, Children System of Care (CSOC), AB403 Continuum of Care Reform (CCR), and other current evidence-based identified best practices for all child-serving county staff, resource families and service providers.
+Resources provided will be topical and relevant to each group receiving resources, including appropriate materials for each class session. - D. Collaborate with CCHS and the identified staff development team and other identified training partners, to coordinate schedules, location and any subcontracting activities (if any). - E. Contractor will contract with, pay and ensure documentation collection with any local and national experts specifically for child welfare-led initiatives, and the county will schedule trainings at times and locations that meet its staff's availability.

-- E. Offer classes through in-person and virtual lectures, field training, seminars, workshops, and provide one-on-one coaching.
+- F. Offer classes through in-person and virtual lectures, field training, seminars, workshops, and provide one-on-one coaching.
 Classes will not be hindered by a need for social distancing or safety protocols; distance/ virtual classes will be viable options.
-Classroom training shall be provided at times and locations that are convenient for participants. - F. Create and make available an online monthly training calendar listing all open classes available through this agreement. - G. Provide a tracking tool to ensure meaningful feedback is obtained and the training curriculum meets Title IV-E requirements.
-Feedback tools and results will be provided to County administration and staff development team and make adjustments should the trainings not be rated sufficiently (jointly determined). - H. Meet quarterly with the County staff and staff development team to plan training sessions and review the progress and performance of the program, ensure the sharing and cohesion of program ideas and best practices, ensure the program aligns with the County's identified training priorities.
+Classroom training shall be provided at times and locations that are convenient for participants. - G. Create and make available an online monthly training calendar listing all open classes available through this agreement. - H. Provide a tracking tool to ensure meaningful feedback is obtained and the training curriculum meets Title IV-E requirements.
+Feedback tools and results will be provided to CCHS administration and staff development team and make adjustments should the trainings not be rated sufficiently (jointly determined). - I. Meet quarterly with the County staff and staff development team to plan training sessions and review the progress and performance of the program, ensure the sharing and cohesion of program ideas and best practices, ensure the program aligns with the County's identified training priorities.